 The class teacher or teaching assistant will use positive language with pupils, thanking them for following class rules and use the full range of rewards, described below.
+Adding the children's name to the smiley board is giving individual metits, you may also give class counters for cooperative class choices.
 The emphasis should be on positive praise rather than sanctions, catching pupils showing good behaviour.
-Where sanctions do need to be issued the procedure below will be followed: